-- 3.1 Key changes for Members to note include: - New or more detailed requirements under general obligations including, but not limited to, requirements to: act in good faith; behave in accordance with policies and comply with legal obligations; safeguard public funds; deal with the public fairly; exercise proper discretion on matters directly related to the work of the NPA and recognise that certain political activities may be incompatible with the role of NPA Member; and promote an inclusive and diverse culture. - New requirements relating to gifts and hospitality removing the monetary value related to reporting so that all offers of gifts and hospitality irrespective of value must now be reported, and stressing the personal responsibility related to acceptance of Gifts and Hospitality, as well as imposing a requirement to notify the offer, not just the receipt of gifts and hospitality. - Reference to social media included in the general obligations. - 3.2 It is proposed that the above changes be made to the Member Code of Conduct in order to align the Authority's Code as far as reasonably practicable with the obligations of the Code of Conduct for Board Members of Public Bodies, which the Secretary of State appointees (including Parish nominated Members) are also required to comply with.
-There are a few additional obligations placed upon Secretary of State appointees under the Code of Conduct for Board Members of Public Bodies and so this document has been sent to those Members to inform them of their obligations under that code. - 3.3 In addition, the provisions related to personal interests have been revised in order to incorporate a requirement of the Code of Conduct for Board Members of Public Bodies in relation to personal interests of a financial nature that do not amount to disclosable pecuniary interests.
-This requires Members to withdraw from the room and not participate in the discussions or decision on an item in which they have such a financial interest. - 3.4 Further, although not required, amended wording is proposed to help guide Members in identifying conflicts of interest and to clarify that public service interests are a form of personal interest. - 3.5 The Authority is also asked to agree the following in relation to the CPSL report.
+- 3.1 Key changes for Members to note include: - New or more detailed requirements under general obligations including, but not limited to, requirements to: act in good faith; behave in accordance with policies and comply with legal obligations; safeguard public funds; deal with the public fairly; exercise proper discretion on matters directly related to the work of the NPA and recognise that certain political activities may be incompatible with the role of NPA Member; and promote an inclusive and diverse culture. - New requirements relating to gifts and hospitality removing the monetary value related to reporting so that all offers of gifts and hospitality irrespective of value must now be reported, and stressing the personal responsibility related to acceptance of Gifts and Hospitality, as well as imposing a requirement to notify the offer, not just the receipt of gifts and hospitality. - Reference to social media included in the general obligations. - 3.2 It is proposed that the above changes be made to the Members' Code of Conduct in order to align the Authority's Code as far as reasonably practicable with the obligations of the Code of Conduct for Board Members of Public Bodies, which the Secretary of State appointees (including Parish nominated Members) are also required to comply with.
+There are a few additional obligations placed upon Secretary of State appointees under the Code of Conduct for Board Members of Public Bodies (which mainly involve obligations to notify Defra and the NPA Chair of certain matters including certain political activity) and so this document has been sent to those Members to inform them of their obligations under that code. - 3.3 In addition, it is proposed that the provisions relating to personal interests be revised in order to incorporate a requirement of the Code of Conduct for Board Members of Public Bodies concerning personal interests of a financial nature that do not amount to disclosable pecuniary interests.
+This requires Members to withdraw from the room and not participate in the discussions or decision on an item in which they have any form of financial interest.
+This change could increase the number of occasions where Members are prevented from participating in discussions and votes on items, however the Secretary of State appointed Members are already prevented from doing so and the change is being proposed to promote clarity and consistency amongst Members.

+- 3.4 Further, amended wording is proposed to help guide Members in identifying conflicts of interest and to clarify that public service interests are a form of personal interest. - 3.5 The Authority is also asked to agree the following in relation to the CPSL report.
 This report contained a number of best practice points, the proposed response to which are set out below: